 Exemptions from the need to apply for native vegetation clearance approval cover a wide range of activities such as road building and firewood collection.
 No permission is required to clear vegetation for firebreaks, building construction or along fence lines.
 The exemptions cover many pages of regulations and advice should always be sought before attempting any clearance pursuant to exemptions as penalties for illegal clearance are severe.

 As well as preventing clearance of native vegetation, the Act also provides for existing native vegetation to be protected and managed.
 One of the key tools is the use of Heritage Agreements.
 These agreements are legally binding contracts whereby the owner of the land agrees to manage the land for conservation.
 The Heritage Agreement does not affect the ownership of the land, however it does bind subsequent purchasers because the agreement is noted on the certificate of title to the land.
 To date, more than half a million hectares of privately owned bushland has been protected under Heritage Agreements.
-Information booklets covering the Act are available free of charge from the South Australian Department of Environment, Water and Natural Resources.
+Information booklets covering the Act are available free of charge from the South Australian Department for Environment and Water.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.